truewebartisans/1wa.co/content/posts/how-to-git-clone-private-repository.md

 ### Questions

 1. What's console command may generate SSH key?
-2. What does the `cat` attribute on console?
+2. What does the `cat` command on console?
+3. What happens, if you run command on console without `sudo`?